jsanchez28985/cis106/immich_steps/immich.md

 # Personal Photo Management Server with Immich

 This will be a small "guide" to the installation of Tailscale and Immich.
-After some time of paying for iCloud storage and recently out of storage for Google Photos I decided to finally get rid of pay-to-play services with Immich.
+After some time of paying for iCloud storage and recently running out of storage for Google Photos I decided to finally get rid of pay-to-play services by using Immich.

 Immich is essentially a Google Photos clone but is free, open-source software that can be used on a home server to have your very own cloud with unlimited amounts of storage as long as you provide it.